jflaatsch/resetOpenDTU/README.md

 Configure crontab:
 -------------------
-- add the appropriate crontab command line for your implimentation and edit as desired
+- add the appropriate crontab command line for your implementation and edit as desired
 - for initial testing, you can send the output to the terminal
 <code>tty</code>
 - note the output from the tty command, this is the device assigned to your terminal